First World War

 A French Trench

 The First World war was triggered by the assassination, in Sarajevo, of the archduke François-Ferdinand, heir of the throne of Austria, this event only crystallised existing tensions.
-It was the detonator of a war with deeper origins.
+This event was the detonator of a war with deeper origins.

 The human balance sheet of the First World war came to about 9 million dead and about 8 million wounded, that is about 6 000 deaths a day.
 Proportionately, France was the most affected country with 1.4 million killed and missing, that is 10 % of masculine working population.